dotnet/coreclr/Documentation/botr/readytorun-format.md

 `ELEMENT_TYPE_MODULE_ZAPSIG` COR element type).

-**Disclaimer:** The manifest metadata is a new feature that hasn't shipped yet; it involves straightforward adaptation of a fragile nGen technology to ReadyToRun images as an expedite means for enabling new functionality (larger version bubble support).
+**Disclaimer:** The manifest metadata is a new feature that hasn't shipped yet; it involves straightforward adaptation of a fragile NGen technology to ReadyToRun images as an expedite means for enabling new functionality (larger version bubble support).
 The precise details of this encoding are still work in progress and likely to further evolve.